AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Social Marketing Module {#social-marketing-module}

-This set of tables is linked to the **Managing social networks** module, which allows to interact with customers and prospects via Facebook and Twitter.
+This set of tables is linked to the **Managing social networks** module, which allows to interact with customers and prospects via Facebook and X (formerly known as Twitter).
 For more on this, see [About social marketing](../../social/using/about-social-marketing.md).

 ![](assets/data-model_social.png)

 * **NmsVisitor**: This table matches the **nms:visitor** schema.
 It contains information on visitors.
 * **NmsVisitorSub**: This table matches the **nms:visitorSub** schema.
-It enables you to link up a visitor to the services which they have subscribed to (Twitter or Facebook).
+It enables you to link up a visitor to the services which they have subscribed to (X or Facebook).
 * **NmsFriendShipRel**: This table matches the **nms:friendshipRel** schema.
 It enables you to link up visitors with their friends within the context of the Facebook service.
 * **NmsVisitorInterestRel**: This table matches the **nms:visitorInterestRel** schema.
 It enables you to link up visitors and their interests.
 * **NmsInterest**: This table matches the **nms:interest** schema.
 It contains the list of interests for each visitor.